datacentricdesign/dcd-ui-angular/projects/ui-angular/README.md

 ### Line Chart

-Diplay a line chart with the property values, dimensions.
+(Property 1 dimensions) Diplay a line chart with the property values, dimensions.
-=> For property 1 dimensions

 ```html
 <lib-line-chart